Featured Agents

 Jenny Stephens is a literary agent at Sterling Lord Literistic, Inc., which she joined in 2012 after starting her career as an intern with Islandport Press and Markson Thoma Literary Agency.
 She grew up in Harpswell, Maine, and studied English and film at Colby College in Waterville, and now lives in New Jersey with her husband and son.

 Looking For: Nonfiction in a variety of categories including practical lifestyle projects; prescriptive books particularly in the wellness and mindfulness spaces; cookbooks; and narrative writing on environmental, social, and economic justice; natural sciences; history; food; and cultural criticism.
-For both adults and kids, Jenny is often drawn to visual books that inform and explore through both text and image.
+For readers of all ages, Jenny is often drawn to illustrated books that inform and inspire through both text and image.

 Featured Clients: Ariel Aberg-Riger, Andrea Bemis, Khiara Bridges, Paco de Leon, Ashley Erdely, Mary L. Gray, Debbie Hines, John Holl, Alicia Kennedy, Jillian Keenan, Chelsey Luger and Thosh Collins, Ana Inciardi, Olivia McGiff and Sammi Katz, Daen Lia Kelly, Jeffrey Miller, Cecily Parks, Desmond Patton, Nicole Stott, and Wei Tchou.
 In addition, Jenny is honored to represent select literary estates on behalf of the agency, including the estate of National Book Award winning author Gloria Naylor and the estate of novelist Ken Kesey.